 CHRISTA ZIMMER-FONTENOT has sung with Orpheus since 2002, as well as the Dallas Bach Society and the Orchestra of New Spain in Texas, and in Europe with the Internationale Bachakademie of Stuttgart Festival Choir in Germany, and at the American Institute of Musical Studies in Graz, Austria.
 She continues to be in demand as recitalist and oratorio soloist, frequently appearing as a guest artist in major churches and with professional and community choral organizations throughout the southwest.
 As a recitalist, Zimmer has explored some of the far corners of song literature, and has been hailed for her creative programming, acute sensitivity to poetry in song, and her wide and diverse range of dramatic expression.
 She studied at TCU, receiving her degree in vocal performance in 2003, and currently serves in Ministry Support at Arborlawn United Methodist Church of Fort Worth.

-ANDREW DITTMAN, baritone, is excited to be in his first season with Orpheus.
+ANDREW DITTMAN, baritone, is in his second season with Orpheus.
 He holds a Master’s degree in choral conducting from the University of North Texas under Dr. Jerry McCoy, studying voice under Dr. Stephen Morscheck.
 Andrew has performed as a soloist and chorister with the Denton Bach Choir, the Orchestra of New Spain, and UNT A Cappella, Chamber Choir, and Collegium Singers.
 He is currently serving as Minister of Music at First Presbyterian Church of Duncanville.
 Andrew frequently composes and arranges, and many of his pieces have been performed by various choral and instrumental ensembles.
-Andrew enjoys spending time with his wife, Ashley, and baby John, who just arrived this past September!
+Andrew enjoys spending time with his wife, Ashley, and baby John.

 TIM JOHNSON has sung with Orpheus since 1995, the second season of its existence.
 From 2008-2010, Tim served as Board President for Orpheus and continues to assist in grant writing for the chorus.
 Tim has appeared with numerous other local groups such as Dallas Bach Society, Orchestra of New Spain, Arts District Chorale and the Irving Chorale.
 In October of 2008, Tim appeared in a concert sponsored by Voices of Change singing in the rarely performed work, Stimmung by Karlheinz Stockhausen.
 Growing up in a musical family, Tim was fortunate to learn chorale singing through strong church and school choirs.
 While at SMU, he sang under the baton of the late Dr. Lloyd Pfautsch.
 Tim is a section leader and featured soloist at his home church, First United Methodist Church of Dallas.
 Numerous solo works include Brahms Eine Deutsches Requiem, Haydn’s Creation, Faure’s Requiem and Handel’s Messiah.
 During the day, Tim is an Operations Manager for a sales and marketing company.
 While not singing or working, Tim enjoys spending time with his wife, Merri Leigh, and their two sons, Jack and Charlie.